psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total energy of given method from ground state to root m in h symmetry.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :psivar:`TD-fctl ROOT m TOTAL ENERGY`.
+   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

 .. psivar:: TD-fctl ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (LEN) TD-fctl ROOT 0 (h) -> ROOT m (i) ELECTRIC TRANSITION DIPOLE MOMENT (LEN)